zshi719/2025-Data-24100/README.md

 12. Options to add: Merging data
 13. Options to add: github actions with testing & coding standards
 14. TDD
+15. For testing more about coverage, provide some examples and different types.
+End of lecture 16.
+16. Add the ability to reset accounts via makefile in the assignment (part 5? part 6?)
+17. Maybe lean into pyproject.toml, its way more modern.
+Use it for testing and requirements.
 </details>

 ## Course Description